 We assign long-term deposit and senior unsecured debt ratings of Aa2, with a stable outlook, to Caisse Des Depots et Consignations (CDC).
 We consider CDC a government-related issuer.
-From the perspective of its credit risk profile, CDC is intrinsically linked with the Government of France (Aa2 stable) given the governance structure, as well as its operational and financial ties.
-Therefore, CDC's deposit rating results from the application of a credit substitution approach, as described in our Government-Related Issuers rating methodology, published in February 2020.
+From a credit risk profile perspective, the governance structure of CDC as well its missions and modus operandi reflect CDC's close ties with the Government of France (Aa2 stable).
+Therefore, CDC's ratings are aligned with the rating of the Government of France, as described in our Government-Related Issuers rating methodology, published in February 2020.

-While from a legal standpoint CDC is a separate entity from the state, it essentially provides its support to government policies.
-CDC's savings funds (called Fonds d'Epargne) conduct activities on behalf of the French State, such as the investment of regulated savings deposits1 in long-term projects (for example, social housing).
-CDC's central section (Section Générale) is in charge of the collection of legal deposits (for example, from notaries), provides custody services, notably for ACOSS2, and invests in local development projects.
+While from a legal standpoint CDC is a separate entity from the State, it essentially provides its support to government policies.
+CDC's savings funds (called Fonds d'Epargne) conduct activities on behalf of the French State, such as the investment of regulated savings deposits1 in long-term projects (mainly social housing).
+CDC's central section (Section Générale) remit consists in collecting legal deposits (for example, from notaries), provides custody services, notably for ACOSS2, and investing the proceeds in local or national policy projects.
 The investment strategy of the central section remains independent from that of the French government.
-CDC also holds a large portfolio of strategic investments such as Bpifrance S.A. (jointly owned by CDC and the state), which are made essentially in France, including in major listed companies.
+CDC also holds a large portfolio of strategic investments such as Bpifrance S.A. (jointly owned by CDC and the State), which are made essentially in France, including in major listed companies.